msolters/softap-setup-meteor/README.md

 ##  How to Implement SoftAP Setup into a Browser
 Incorporating the SoftAP step into the browser is a win-win.
 It means the setup procedure is essentially the same for all users, mobile and laptop -- any web browser will work.

-All required SoftAP functionality is inside [`client/lib/softap-browser.js`](https://github.com/msolters/softap-setup-meteor/tree/master/client/lib).
-(Browserified thanks to the amazing [work of @brewnerd](https://github.com/spark/softap-setup-js/pull/3)).
-Everything else apart from that lib file is merely an implementation of the methods it provides using the Meteor framework.

-Once the `softap-browser.js` file is included, it allows you to create a SoftAP object as follows:
+All required SoftAP functionality is included straight from the official NPM package.
+This allows you to create a SoftAP object in the client as follows:

 ```js
   var SAP = new SoftAPSetup();